What is gadget insurance?

 What extra cover can you get?

-Here are some benefits that are not always included but you may wish to add:
+Here are some extra benefits you may wish to add:

 What exclusions are there?